Noahscratch493/smallbrowser/README.md

 ## Installation

-To use SmallBrowser in your web project, simply download the `smallbrowser.js` file and include it in your HTML or JavaScript project.
+To use SmallBrowser in your web project, simply import the `smallbrowser.js` file and include it in your HTML or JavaScript project.

 ### Steps: